META-CMP/data/data/study_search/database_search/raw/Google_Scholar_search/README.md

 ### Queries:

-The date of the search and the retrieved results are given in paranthesis.
+The date of the search and the retrieved results are given in parantheses.

 - `Effect of “monetary policy” on “industrial production”` (date of search: 7 February 2023; results: 980)
 - `Effect of “monetary policy” on “economic growth”` (date of search: 8 February 2023; results: 980)